 Find out whodunnit with a fantastic murder mystery dinner party!
 Get everyone to dress up in character and enjoy a delicious dinner whilst solving the mystery – you could even offer a prize for the best dressed!

 20. Paint the town red

-If none of the above appeal to you, why not simply put on your glad rags and go and paint the town red?
+If none of the above appeals to you, why not simply put on your glad rags and go and paint the town red?

 There are few things better in life than a good old girl’s night out, so get dressed up in your finest, draw up a list of your bride’s favourite bars and get ready to hit the town!